mozilla/open-leadership-training-series/_articles/get-your-project-online/the-github-interface-and-markdown.md

 You can find [more documentation on using Markdown on Daring Fireball](http://daringfireball.net/projects/markdown/syntax), [and GitHub has its own markdown](http://daringfireball.net/projects/markdown/syntax) [documented here](https://guides.github.com/features/mastering-markdown/).
 There are also tools like [MacDown](http://macdown.uranusjr.com/) that show live previews to make writing Markdown easier.

-### 4.3.3\.
-Exercise: Get on GitHub!
+### {{ site.assignment }} Get on GitHub!

 #### Screenshots placeholder

-Steps to complete:

 1. Sign up.
 Start by signing up with Github Online.
 You’ll be creating a new account, and joining the larger GitHub community of people working openly.
 2. Create a Repository, or place to store all your working files .
 Every project starts by creating a new repository.
     1. Create a project title.
 Good practice is to either use dashes ("-") or underscores ("_") between words in your title (e.g. my-first-repo or my_first_repo), in the same way you might structure a file name on your desktop.
 Computers read continuous names more easily than ones punctuated by spaces, so it's nice to reinforce that convention in your file names.
 You can change the name of this repo later on (under the settings tab) if need be, but if you’re working with a community of contributors it’s best to keep your naming conventions consistent to avoid confusion.
     2. Write a short description of your repository in the space provided.
     3. Initialize your repo with a README: check the box the box in the interface to add your very first file, a README, to your brand new repository.
 GitHub will generate a generic file containing the title and description you wrote in b, above.
 You’ll add more content to it in step 3, below.
     4. Select a license.
 If you are sure what kind of license you want on your repo, select one here.
 If you’re not sure, don’t worry!
 Licences are covered in section 4.5, so you can skip selection for now and add a license after you’ve completed that section.
 3. Your first commit.
 Let's start by adding some content to your README.
     1. Click on the README.md and then the edit button
     2. Using the README text you generated in the first module, add Markdown to create any headings, images, links, or lists you need.
 Note that you can toggle between editing (in markdown) and previewing the changes that markdown makes to the text.
     3. Add a commit message - Your commit message should point to the changes that you've made (e.g. “added content to readme”) and press the commit button!